Building Voyage Linux image for PC Engines ALIX platforms

 After successful performing steps shown above, Voyage Linux image may be installed on your CF card.

-cbmem and flashrom installation
+and flashrom

 Boot to your OS and follow steps contained in the following instructions: